Overview

 Define Airflow in Fan Systems

 As one engineer remarked, ‘You can always include baseboards for extra warmth, but that seems incorrect after putting in all this effort,’ emphasizing the importance of achieving proper ventilation from the outset.
-Furthermore, regular LEV testing is essential to confirm that cooling units are functioning correctly and not emitting harmful gases or vapors.
+Furthermore, is essential to confirm that cooling units are functioning correctly and not emitting harmful gases or vapors.

 The central idea is airflow, and each branch shows important aspects like how it's measured, why it's crucial for cooling, and how it relates to energy efficiency.
 Follow the branches to explore each topic in detail.